Communicating Ugandan Style

 Words used – both the English ones and in Luganda and their meaning-may be foreign to you.

 - Muzungu: This is one you will probably hear over and over again.
-In the Ugandan jargon, it means a white person who comes from the west – as
+In the Ugandan jargon, it means a white person from the West – as

 - you walk through the villages, you will listen to children call you just that and wave at you.